-During the year, the Committee undertook the following key activities:
+During the year, the Committee undertook the following key

-- Reviewed and assessed the annual self-assessment of the Board and Board committees' performance; and - Reviewed and approved the Bank's induction program.
+- · Reviewed and assessed the annual self-assessment of the Board and Board committees' performance; and - · Reviewed and approved the Bank's induction program.

-During 2013, the Nomination Committee met a total of two (2) times and minutes of such meetings are duly documented.
+During 2014, the Nomination Committee met a total of four (4) times and minutes of such meetings are duly documented.
 The table below provides the dates and Committee member attendance to committee meetings held: